 You will need to use BuckeyePass multi-factor authentication to access your course in Carmen.
-To ensure that you are able to connect to Carmen at all times, register multiple devices in case something happens to your primary device.
-Visit the BuckeyePass-Adding a Device help article for step-by-step instructions.
+To ensure that you are able to connect to Carmen at all times, it is recommended that you take the following steps:

-- Request passcodes to keep as a backup authentication option.
-When you see the Duo login screen on your computer, click "Enter a Password" and then click "Text me new codes" button that appears.
+- Register multiple devices in case something happens to your primary device.
+Visit the BuckeyePass-Adding a Device help article for step-by-step instructions. - Request passcodes to keep as a backup authentication option.
+When you see the Duo login screen on your computer, click "Enter a Password" and then click "Text me new

+- codes" button that appears.
 This will text you ten passcodes good for 365 days that can be each used once. - Download the Duo Mobile application to all of your registered devices for the ability to generate one-time codes in the event that you lose cell, data, or wi-fi service.